Aftercare Planning At Ohio Recovery Center

 • prepare for job interviews

 A sober living home is a safe, drug-free living space for people in early recovery.
-It gives you the chance to strengthen your recovery skills and tools for relapse prevention before you move out on your own.
+It gives you the chance to continue to strengthen your recovery skills in a supportive environment.

 Continued Treatment

-When creating your aftercare plan, your treatment team might determine that you’re not quite ready to stop attending a substance abuse treatment program.
-However, we may find that you now require a less intensive level of care.
+When creating your aftercare plan, your treatment team might determine that you would benefit most from continued substance abuse treatment at a less intensive level of care.
+This includes a variety of outpatient options.

-• partial hospitalization, in which you visit a treatment facility most days of the week
+• partial hospitalization programs (PHP), in which you visit a treatment facility most days of the week

-• intensive outpatient, in which you visit a treatment facility several times a week
+• intensive outpatient programs (IOP), in which you visit a treatment facility several times a week

-• standard outpatient, in which you visit a treatment facility once or twice a week
+• standard outpatient programs (OP), in which you visit a treatment facility once or twice a week

 Throughout the recovery process, it’s important to take care of your physical and mental health.
-You and your treatment team can identify activities that boost your overall wellness, such as:
+This can be critical to avoiding a relapse, as stress levels, excessive tiredness, and other common triggers often relate to your overall sense of well-being.

 • eating nutritious foods